soapstonerestonhoa/soapstonerestonhoa.github.io/_pages/faq.md

 | Trash           | Thursday          |
 | Recycling       | Thursday          |

 All pickups should be placed on sidewalk in front of residence no earlier than 9PM the day before a pickup and empty containers retrieved no later than 9PM on collection day.

-Large pickups are collected on Friday.

 All waste should be properly bagged, sealed, and within collection containers to prevent debris during pickup or animal investigation, especially overnight.